SLEEP APNEA TREATMENT

 Treatment Options for Sleep Apnea

 Sleep apnea can adversely impact your life when left untreated.
-Fortunately, there are multiple treatment options available to you, and Dr. Jacob Robichaux can help you treat and manage the disorder.
+Fortunately, there are alternative treatment options available to you that can help manage the disorder.
 The first step in sleep apnea treatment is making lifestyle changes.
 If your sleep apnea is caused by smoking or obesity, you should work on these harmful factors.
 By quitting smoking, losing weight, and living a healthier lifestyle, you can manage your sleep apnea.
 Other treatment options include:

 Mild cases of sleep apnea can be addressed with a custom-fabricated mouth splint.
-The device closely resembles a mouthguard and is worn during sleep.
+The device is and upper and a lower clear plastic resembling a retainer, and is worn while you sleep.
 Mouth splints work by keeping your jaw in an optimal position to decrease the chances of narrowing airways.
-The device can safeguard your oral health and give you a peaceful night’s sleep.
+The device can simultaneously safeguard your oral health and give you a peaceful night’s sleep.

 Are you suffering from sleep apnea?
 Have you noticed symptoms in your partner?
 To learn more about our sleep apnea treatments, visit our office, Robichaux Family Dentistry, at 235 Corporate Dr, Houma, LA 70360.
 You can also reach us at (985) 580-3200.